 Pipes made from plastics are more durable and pose less health risk than those from metal.
 However, they are one of the largest sources of marine pollution.
 According to a 2018 survey,

-#37 - 18 billion pounds of plastic waste flow into the oceans every year from coastal regions
+#37 - 18 billion pounds of plastic waste flow into the world's oceans every year from coastal regions

 India suffers serious water pollution issues that could threaten the quality of living in the country.
 According to a 2019 report by the World Economic Forum (WEF),